CivicaDigital/MongoRocks/README.md

         "foz" : "foz"
     }

-### Exercise Nine: Remove Empty Enrolments
+### Exercise Eight: Remove Empty Enrolments

 1. Many students are on the system who haven't actually enrolled in anything.
-Delete the enrolment field from these students and add a new field to all students that don't have any enrolments to tell us that these students shouldn't be excluded from alumni communications.
+Delete the enrolment field from these students and add a new field to all students that don't have any enrolments to tell us that these students shouldn't be included from alumni communications.
 (There's 2596)

 (Hint, use `find` to check your query before updating)